The Early Years Foundation Stage & Early Learning Goals

 The children begin the Early Years Foundation Stage, when they first attend the setting and it will continue through to the end of their foundation year in primary school.

 The Wooden House Nursery aims to offer a curriculum for the Foundation Stage that takes children’s learning forward and provides opportunities for all children to succeed in a secure, warm and caring environment.
-The Early Years Foundation Stage is divided into seven learning and development areas and with three prime areas we aim to support each child by planning an environment that enables holistic learning.
+The Early Years Foundation Stage is divided into seven learning and development areas, with three prime areas and four specific areas, we aim to support each child by planning an environment that enables holistic learning.

-The statutory framework for the Early Years Foundation Stage (2017) identifies:
+The Statutory framework for the Early Years Foundation Stage (2021) identifies:

 - Communication and language